Criticism of value-form theory: Response: market socialism

 All these arguments remain much in dispute among economists seeking economic reform; the debaters still cannot agree about basic concepts of economics, about the possible ways that production, trade and democracy can be combined, or about what factual evidence would finally clinch the controversy.
 At a fundamental level, the theorists still cannot agree about what capitalism is, what socialism is, and how you get from the one to the other.
 Among other things, Marxists proposed a planned allocation of resources, without a coherent ethical framework for the evaluation of allocative priorities, and without much understanding of effective management.

 During the Cold War era, it was very difficult to pursue a scientific discussion about the issues, because positions were highly polarized.
 Strong moral sentiments and biases got in the way of objective analysis.
 Marxist discussion was dominated by the hegemonic Marxist–Leninist ideology, because Marxist-Leninists had the most resources and political power.
 Either people were "for" or "against", and if they were on the "wrong" side, there was little scope for pursuing any objective inquiry (see also Culture during the Cold War).
 The effect of that was, that very little progress could be made with the scientific analysis of the transition to socialist society and the functioning of socialist society.

 In the cyber-age of the internet, a whole new language is emerging to conceptualize the battles people have with capitalist value relations—meaning that often the old traditions do not speak clearly anymore to the new situation; their precise relevance is in dispute.
 With the growth of social media, what socialism means is no longer under the control of academics and political elites.
 For some, this is a good thing: they argue that the academics and the elites never got it correct anyway, only real workers did.
 For others, it is a bad thing: they argue that at least the academics and the elites had some rational, thought-through and coherent ideas about socialism.
+In the second volume of The Cambridge History of Socialism (2023), its editor Marcel van der Linden concludes that: